TSummersLab/open-ball-beam/README.md

 - Servo is driven by Arduino power rather than an external power source
   - BOBShield can get away with this because they use a micro servo, but not ideal for reliable power delivery
 - Ball is captured inside a transparent tube
-  - Leads to weird friction behavior (harder to control)
+  - Can lead to unusual friction behavior (harder to control)
   - ToF sensor not able to function properly due to occlusions (harder to sense)
-- There is no IMU sensor
+- No IMU sensor
   - Cannot automatically calibrate servo angle against Earth's gravity